microsoft/Partner-Center-Java-Samples/README.md

 ![Build status](https://dev.azure.com/partnercenter/sdk/_apis/build/status/partner-center-java-samples-CI)

-This console test app provides sample code for all the scenarios supported by the Partner Center APIs.
+This console test app provides sample code for all the scenarios supported by the [Partner Center Java SDK](https://github.com/Microsoft/Partner-Center-Java).
 You can also use it for testing.

 ## Getting Started